The Erasmus+ programme

 Let me tell you…

-Let’s see together some more details.
+Let’s look at some more details.

 Key Action 1 – Individual Mobility

 - Professional training for teachers and school staff.
-These projects will let participants take face-to face courses for professional development abroad.
+These projects let participants take face-to face courses for professional development abroad.

 International courses really represent an exceptional experience to acquire new professional skills while having a break from ordinary work, with colleagues from all over the Union.